MicrosoftDocs/memdocs/memdocs/intune/fundamentals/data-platform-schema.md

 ## FileInfo

-Description: Lists all file info of the passed file or files under the passed directory.
+**Description**: Lists all file info of the passed file or files under the passed directory.

-Supported for: Device query, single device on-demand.
+**Supported for**: Device query, single device on-demand.

 > [!NOTE]
 > This is a parameterized entity where you must pass in the path of the File you want to query.
 For example, pass in `FileInfo('c:\windows\system32\drivers\etc\hosts') | take 10`.